Ray Bradbury color

 Ray Bradbury’s short story “The Emissary” tells the story of Martin Christie, a boy confined to his bed due to illness.
 Torry, his dog, becomes his connection to the outside world.
 Martin experiences the changing seasons and the experiences of the outside world through Torry, who also brings him visitors, thanks to a note Martin puts on his collar.
 One day, Torry disappears without a trace.
 When Martin has already lost all hope of recovering his friend, something unexpected happens.

-Read full story Ray Bradbury: The Emissary
+Read the full story Ray Bradbury: The Emissary

 Ray Bradbury: The Exiles